-where the sum ranges over all the basis functions (i.e. over all the nodes in the mesh).
+Figure 6.7: Using the map from the standard triangle to evaluate basis functions over a general triangle where the sum ranges over all the basis functions (i.e. over all the nodes in the mesh).
 Included are also nodes on the boundary where the temperature is being prescribed, $C{c,1}^2$.
-These nodes are on the other hand excluded from the set of possible test functions (which is expected to vanish along $C{c,1}$), so that we will choose
+These nodes are on the other hand excluded from the set of possible test functions (which are expected to vanish along $C{c,1}$), so that we will choose